-- 1. Disconnect power supply switch for 5 minutes to reset, then turn on power supply for the system. - 2.
-System goes to backup running under sensors fault varies from 7 to 120 days.
-Allow up to two sensors backup running at the same time.
+- 1. Disconnect power supply switch for 5 minutes to reset, then turn on power supply for the unit. - 2.
+Unit goes to backup running under sensors fault varies from 7 to 120 days.
+Allow up to two (2) sensors backup running at the same time.